Fergus3763/UI-for-Dashboard/handover/HUB_PROMPT_CANONICAL.md

 # 1. PROJECT PURPOSE (CORE)
 The platform enables **hotels and venues** to automate **small meeting-room sales**
 (2–20 people, short lead time).
+> Note for future HUBs:
+> This project *is* a SaaS platform for hotels and other venues with bookable meeting rooms.
+> This is intentional and correct — not an inference or assumption.
+> Phrasing must remain generic enough for multi-venue use,
+> but “hotel” and “meeting room” are accurate domain terms.

 ### Guest Journey Goal:
 **Search → Configure → Price → Pay → Confirm**